BSzczerba/BSzczerba/README.md

 ### Hi there 👋, my name is Bartłomiej Szczerba

-I am Computer Science student at Warsaw School of Computer Science.
+Graduate of the Warsaw School of Computer Science.

-Skills: C# / JS / C++ / .NET
+Skills: C# / JS / JAVA / .NET

 - 🔭 I’m currently working on this page.